ukff/kyma-environment-broker/docs/user/04-30-custom-networking-configuration.md

 If you do not provide the **networking** object in the provisioning request, the default configuration is used.
 The configuration is immutable - it cannot be changed later in an update request.
 The provided IP range must not overlap with ranges of potential seed clusters (see [GardenerSeedCIDRs definition](https://github.com/kyma-project/kyma-environment-broker/blob/main/internal/networking/cidr.go)).
 The suffix must not be greater than 23 because the IP range is divided between the zones and Nodes.
-Additionally, two ranges are reserved for `pods` and `services` which also must not overlap with the IP range for Nodes.
+Additionally, two ranges are reserved for `pods` and `services`, which, too, must not overlap with the IP range for Nodes.